hashicorp/setup-packer/README.md

 #### `working_directory`

 `working_directory` supports a string consisting of a directory path.
 This should be a relative path in your repository where you want the packer command to run.

+#### `output_file`

+`output_file` supports a string consisting of a file path.
+The output of the packer command will be copied here.
+If left blank, no extra files are created.

 ## Detailed logs